Tomáš Janovic: Biography

 Tomáš Janovic was born on 22 May 1937 in Bratislava in a nonobservant Jewish family.
 His father was a government official.
 During the World War II, the family faced persecution because of their Jewish heritage and had to hide in a hut in the woods close to the village of Čierny Balog.

 Janovic was educated at a grammar school in Košice and studied Slovak language and history at the Comenius University.
 After his graduation in 1960 he joined the editorial team of the satirical weekly Roháč, where he remained until 1991.
 From then until his death, he was an independent writer, contributing typically short aphorisms to various newspapers and magazines.

 Following the Velvet Revolution, Janovic was often the target of ire of nationalists due to his Jewish background and liberal, cosmopolitan worldview.
 The most severe incident happened in 2012 when Janovic and his wife were beaten by the nationalist writer Drahoslav Machala at a post office.
-The case was prominently featured in the media because Machala was an advisor and speech writer of the prime minister Robert Fico and president Ivan Gašparovič.
+The case was prominently featured in the media because Machala was an advisor and speechwriter of the prime minister Robert Fico and president Ivan Gašparovič.
 Machala denied the attack happened, but his guilt was proven by a camera recording.
 He was administratively sentenced for public disturbance and had to pay a fine.